ADVANCED

 Max Participants = 10

-The Advanced course is only available to those who have previously completed the Basic course and that feel confident in their ability to build-onto and test their previously acquired knowledge and skills.
 This course is an excellent way to increase your level of resilience and preparedness.
+It is only available to those who have previously completed the Basic course and that feel confident in their ability to build-onto and test their previously acquired knowledge and skills.
 Much new knowledge and many new skills are presented in this Advanced course.

-This is a weekend course with the training scheduled for Friday, Saturday and Sunday.
+This is a weekend course with training scheduled for Friday, Saturday and Sunday.

 This course is scenario-based.
 It will require the participants to complete a series of individual and group tasks in order to reach a final common goal.
 Everyone attending will have a chance to use their skills and knowledge in order to propel the scenario forward.